nihalkadri/NLP_GenerativeAI_Projects_/README.md

 This project utilizes Hugging Face’s AutoTokenizer with the pre-trained checkpoint 'bert-base-uncased' to efficiently tokenize text data, enabling seamless integration with BERT model.

+## Project 3: NLP_tasks_with_Transformers_03.ipynb

+### Description

+The notebook `NLP_tasks_with_Transformers_03.ipynb` leverages Hugging Face's Transformers library to explore various NLP tasks using different pre-trained models.
+This project demonstrates the versatility of transformer models in handling a range of applications, including classifying entire sentences, performing named entity recognition (NER), answering questions based on provided context, generating text summaries, filling in the blanks, and translating languages.
+Through practical implementations, the project showcases how to utilize the Transformers pipeline effectively for real-world NLP challenges.